 Starting in Auburn, the gateway to the Clare Valley, enjoy a coffee or breakfast offering at Velvet & Willow or Simpson Rices Creek.
 A bit further into the valley enjoy what The Watervale General Store has to offer.

 Not wine?
 Try olives and olive oil at Bonina Olive Grove.

 Jump in the car and head north, winding your way through the hamlets and villages of the region, including Watervale, Leasingham, Penwortham and Sevenhill.
 Cellar doors along the way include Tim Gramp Wines, O’Leary Walker Wines, Claymore Wines, clos Clare and Crabtree Wines, just to name a few.

 Day Two: Sevenhill - Clare

 Begin with breakfast at one of the many local bakeries - Little Red Grape Bakery at Sevenhill or Clare Rise Bakery or try a local cafe.
-Zest and Wild Saffron both offer a full breakfast menu using local eggs and award-winning Mathies bacon.
-After something a bit different?
-Try a gourmet breakfast at Skillogalee Winery Restaurant, enjoying the morning air.
+Cafe 1871 and Daily Grind each offer a light breakfast menu, bagels, toasties, croissants and breakfast bowls.

 Get back to nature investigating Gleesons Wetlands, or explore the Riesling Trail, or take a hike through the magnificent Spring Gully Conservation Park, passing Eldredge Wines and Sussex Squire Wines for a tasting or two before stopping at the Neagles Rock Lookout to take a photo.

 Feeling hungry?
 Try Mr Mick Cellar Door & Kitchen in Clare, for a selection of delicious Spanish style tapas.
-There’s also Seed Winehouse + Kitchen, Indii of Clare or Umbria Rustic Italian, all located in the main street of Clare.
+There’s also Indii of Clare or Umbria Rustic Italian, both located in the main street of Clare.